-The NCES Home Page address is http://nces.ed.gov/pubsearch.
-This publication is only available online.
-To download, view, and print the report as a PDF file, go to the NCES Publications and Products address shown above.
+This publication is only available online at the NCES Home Page.
+To download, view, and print the report as a PDF file, go to the NCES Publications and Products page.

 Mention of trade names, commercial products, or organizations does not imply endorsement by the U.S. Government.